TagineCouscous RoyalHariraPastilla

 Harira

-Harira is a soul-warming soup, integral to the Moroccan culinary tradition, especially during Ramadan, combining lentils, chickpeas, and tomatoes with a medley of spices.
+Harira is a warming soup, central to Moroccan cooking and especially Ramadan, combining lentils, chickpeas, and tomatoes with a blend of spices.

-Why start here · Harira provides a comforting and flavorful insight into Moroccan soup culture.
+Why start here · Harira is a warming, flavorful window into Moroccan soup culture.

 Pastilla

-Pastilla is a delightful marriage of sweet and savory, where flaky pastry envelops a filling of spiced pigeon or chicken, almonds, and cinnamon, topped with a dusting of sugar.
+Pastilla balances sweet and savory: flaky pastry envelops a filling of spiced pigeon or chicken, almonds, and cinnamon, topped with a dusting of sugar.

 Why start here · Pastilla offers a unique taste of Morocco's penchant for combining contrasting flavors in a single dish.